aleen42/PersonalWiki/Programming/JavaScript/node/npm/npm.md

 npm publish
 ```

-With that, other developers can install your module by typing
+With that, other developers can install your module by typing:

 ```
 npm install auto-content